angepacatte/Pewlett-Hackard-Analysis/README.md

 ##*Results

 -There are 90,398 employees up for retirement in the near future.

--1549 employees were identfied for eligibility for mentorship -There are 7 different titles that have employees up for retirement.
+-1549 employees were identfied for eligibility for mentorship.

+-There are 7 different titles that have employees up for retirement.

 -Only 2 were managers thankfully but still lots that hold senior level titles.